xvonabur/UNIT3D/book/src/backup.md

 ---

-## Step 2: Retrieve Your Application Key
+## 2 Retrieve Your Application Key
 Your backup file is encrypted with your `APP_KEY`.
 Open the .env file to locate it.

 ```bash